codependentfc/week8hapi/README.md

 >POST: /user/1?method=delete
 >The API can then convert the POST call into the appropriate method, and funnel it into the same route.

+See `server.js` for some fictional routes describing a basic blog.

 ## Hapi

 Nelson's [excellent resource](https://github.com/nelsonic/learn-hapi) should get you up and running.

 For further information see the [API docs](http://hapijs.com/api), and the [hapi tutorials](http://hapijs.com/tutorials).

+## Instructions

+1. Clone this repo

+2. run `npm install`

+3. run `node server.js`